simondlevy/MulticopterSim/README.md

 the ```#define HACKFLIGHT``` line in
 LocalThread.hpp, and select the *PhantomLocal* vehicle instead of PhantomRemote.

+# Crazyflie support

+As shown in this [video](https://www.youtube.com/watch?v=wSZAVRtMxLI), MuticopterSim supports connecting to the GUI client for the amazing [Crazyflie](https://www.bitcraze.io/products/old-products/crazyflie-2-0) development platform.
+The only additional thing you'll need to do is to install my fork [fork](https://github.com/simondlevy/crazyflie-clients-python) of the client.
+Then, you can select the <b>Crazyflie</b> pawn, launch the client, press the UE5 play button, and connect to the simulator as shown in the video.
+Currently the only behavior supported is a simple takeoff, triggered by throttling up above 50%.
+I'm working on incorporating the actual Crazyflie flight-control code into the simulator.

 # Design principles

 The core of MulticopterSim is the C++